- Easier for citizens and businesses to do their paperwork online

 The single digital gateway will help citizens and firms to access information and administrative procedures online, e.g. to apply for study loans or register a car.

-A provisional deal struck with the Council on 24 May to set up a single digital gateway, to make it easier to find information, forms and assistance for people moving to or doing business in another EU country, but also for those staying at home, was endorsed by the Internal Market Committee on Thursday, by 33 votes to three, with one abstention.
+A provisional deal struck with the Council on 24 May to set up a single digital gateway, to make it easier to find information, forms and assistance for people moving to or doing business in another EU country, but also for those staying at home, was endorsed in plenary by 539 votes to 61, with 17 abstentions.